 C.7 How NCAs can get information about issued Certificate(s) for PSPs

-For the purpose of reporting and management of Authorizations by the NCA, involving PSD2 Qualified Certificates, the following may be made available by Qualified TSPs to NCAs:
+For the purpose of reporting and management of Authorizations by the NCA, involving PSD2 Qualified Certificates, the following can be available to NCAs:

-In the case of direct interaction between Qualified TSP and NCA about the issuance of each certificate, then it is suggested that the NCA holds records on which Qualified TSP issued which certificates to which PSPs.
+In the case of direct interaction between qualified TSP and NCA about the issuance of each certificate, then it is suggested that the NCA can hold records on which qualified TSP issued which certificates to which PSPs.

-NCAs could require information about issued certificate, after certificate issuance and acceptance.
-This information could be provided by Qualified TSPs or PSPs, depending on the certificate policy or certificate practice statement of the Qualified TSP.
+The NCAs can require information about issued certificate, after certificate issuance and acceptance.
+This information could be provided by qualified TSPs or PSPs, depending on the certificate policy or certificate practice statement of the qualified TSP.

 C.8 How NCA can request a TSP to revoke issued certificate

-An NCA may request a Qualified TSP to perform a revocation of certificate(s) issued to a given PSP by that Qualified TSP.
-This could include the following scenarios:
+An NCA can request a qualified TSP to perform a revocation of certificate(s) issued to a given PSP by that qualified TSP.
+This can include the following scenarios:

 information in the Public Registry has changed to substantially affect the validity of the PSD2 attributes in the certificate;